SamuAES/Daatta-tiimi/README.md

 This folder also contains data from different stages of the project.
 Starting with the raw data and ending with the data that is used in the webapp.

-The IMDB data is not included in this folder, since they had combined size of ~4,5 Gb.
+The original IMDB data is not included in this folder, since they had combined size of ~4,5 Gb.
 The IMDB files can be downloaded from https://datasets.imdbws.com/.